TrustedFirmware-M/trusted-firmware-m/docs/contributing/doc_guidelines.rst

 allowing maintainers to bundle platform specific documentation.
-Platforms are grouped by vendor. **This behaviour needs to be explicitly enabled for each vendor's space** by providing the `<vendor>/index.rst` (responsible for generating the :doc:`Platform Index File </platform/index>`) and adding a table of contents entry for the corresponding vendor's space.
+Platforms are grouped by vendor. **This behaviour needs to be explicitly enabled for each vendor's space** by providing the `<vendor>/index.rst` (responsible for generating the Platform Index File, as seen linked in :doc:`TF-M Platforms </platform/index>`) contents entry for the corresponding vendor's space in :doc:`TF-M Platforms </platform/index>`.
 The format and structure of this entry is not strictly defined, and allows flexible control of vendor's and platform's documentation space.
 Follow the :ref:`platform_documentation` document for more details.